ClintH/kattegat/README.md

 # Welcome

 Kattegat is a simple application server designed to make prototyping Javascript-based interactivity a bit smoother, yet without hiding too much of the real workings. <a href="#install">Install Kattegat</a> and play with the demos, or <a href="https://github.com/ClintH/kattegat/blob/master/DOCS.md">read the documentation</a>.
+There are also some basic [sample projects](https://github.com/ClintH/dia-samples) which string together some snippets from the samples and relevant JS docs and show how things work in action.

 It is developed for the Designing Interactive Artifacts course at the IT University of Copenhagen.